HSN: Operations

-Japan

-HSN's sister network in Japan is known as The Shop Channel.

-Canada

-The Shopping Channel was launched in 1987 as Canadian Home Shopping Network (CHSN), HSN's sister network in Canada.
-In 1999, the station was sold to Rogers Communications and is no longer affiliated with HSN.

-Philippines

-Home Shopping Network is currently aired in the Philippines via Shop TV, a shopping channel owned by Solar Entertainment Corporation.
-It is also aired as a paid advertising block on RPN, IBC, BEAM TV, AksyonTV and most of the channels owned by Solar Entertainment Corporation including Diva Universal Philippines which is a joint venture with NBCUniversal.
-In 2015, the HSN brand is no longer named on screen, but they used the shopping channel's name.

-Italy

-Home Shopping Europe was launched in Italy in 2001 as Home Shopping Europe, replacing H.O.T.
-Italia (when this acronym intended the television channel Home Order Television).
-In 2003, the frequencies of HSE were sold to Mediaset and the channel was renamed Mediashopping.
-In 2011, Home Shopping Europe bought the channel back; the channel was renamed HSE24.

 Technology

 Call center

 HSN National began with a standard rotary phone system that concentrated calls to the front of the queue.
 This corresponded to the front row of order takers in the HSN Studio at the Levitz Center (so named as the location was a former Levitz furniture store) in Clearwater, Florida.
-After several months, this system was no longer adequate and HSN entered a phase where a phone system from GTE was used.
-HSN claimed that the systems' inability to handle the high call volumes resulted in a loss of business.
+After several months, this system was no longer adequate, and HSN entered a phase where a phone system from GTE was used.
+HSN claimed that the system's inability to handle the high call volumes resulted in a loss of business.
 HSN sued GTE for $1.5 billion.
 In a counter-libel suit, GTE claimed that HSN had slandered the company; GTE won a $100 million judgment.
 Both parties settled out of court.

-Original order taking system
+Original order-taking system

-HSN developed its original order taking system on a Burroughs Large System mainframe using the LINC 10 fourth generation language.
+HSN developed its original order-taking system on a Burroughs Large System mainframe using the LINC 10 fourth generation language.